 Upper East Side: The Corner Bookstore

 When we picture the quintessential local bookshop, this is what we see.
-The historic storefront houses a thoughtfully curated selection for kids and adults—it’s rumored to be the inspiration for the shop in You’ve Got Mail.
-(The UES is also quite the bookstore mecca, with the Francophile Albertine and food-focused Kitchen Arts & Letters nearby.)
+The historic storefront houses a thoughtfully curated selection for kids and adults—some claim it's one of the inspirations for the shop in You’ve Got Mail (another being beloved children's shop Books of Wonder).
+The UES is also quite the bookstore mecca, with the Francophile Albertine and food-focused Kitchen Arts & Letters nearby.

 1313 Madison Ave.; 212-831-3554 or cornerbookstorenyc.com

 If you’re not convinced by the well-stocked shelves (featuring many independent authors and small presses), the stained-glass windows, garden courtyard and store cat, Tiny, should win you over.
 We also love its equally charming sister store, Terrace Books.

 West Village: Three Lives & Company